Military Education l Autism l Reading l Transition l Caselaw

 Act Today for Military Families.
 Military families with autism face even more extraordinary circumstances.
 With your help and support, we can make a difference in the life of a military child and bring hope for a better tomorrow!
 Apply for a grant.

 Life Journey through Autism: A Guide for Military Families.
 The guide (free download) includes information about services, resources, & support available to military families.

 United Through Reading® Military Program helps ease the stress of separation for military families by having deployed parents read children’s books aloud via DVD for their child to watch at home.
 Find out how it works.
-Watch the video.
+Why Not Video Chat?